ana-vranic/MapReduce-tutorial/README.md

 # Big Data analysis with Map-Reduce
-tutorial for Data Science conference in Belgrade 2023.
+tutorial for the DSC Europe conference, from 20-24th November 2023 in Belgrade